 - Are There Measurable Damages as a Result of the Negligence?

-If you believe your doctor failed to meet an appropriate standard of care threshold, you must be show signs or symptoms in one or more of the following ways:
+If you believe your doctor failed to meet an appropriate standard of care threshold, you must show signs or symptoms in one or more of the following ways:

 Physical Injury